 You can also check for purchases that haven’t been downloaded to your computer, or have iTunes check for them automatically.
 This is useful, for example, if a download is interrupted.

-Download previous iTunes Store purchases to an authorised computer
+Download previous iTunes Store purchases to an authorized computer

 Downloading previous purchases is a great way to add items to your devices without having to sync or copy files, and you can use it to replace iTunes files you accidentally lost or deleted.